sxzrt/Instructions-of-the-PersonX-dataset/README.md

 ![fig2](https://github.com/sxzrt/Dissecting-Person-Re-identification-from-the-Viewpoint-of-Viewpoint/blob/master/images/manager.jpg)
 * Add the scripts on the three components as follows (or directly use the example manager in example_camera.unitypackage)
 ![fig3](https://github.com/sxzrt/Dissecting-Person-Re-identification-from-the-Viewpoint-of-Viewpoint/blob/master/images/generate.jpg)
+* Run the Game Manager in Unity can get the images of person with different viewpoints.

 ****
 ##### The original images and unity project will be released ASAP.